tapuaharel/matrix-homeserver-project/README.md

 ## Overview

 Detailed documentation for the deployment of my Matrix homeserver.
-This homeserver is for personal use and experimentation.
 Feel free to join my homeserver at **tapuah.net**.

 **Synatx Note:** Everything inside < > is an example and needs to be changed!!!